protocol/.github/templates/README.md

 #### `github` context

 The `github` context contains information about the target repository the file is being copied to.
+It is created on the fly before template expansion is performed.

 | Property name | Type | Always present | Description |
 | --- | --- | --- | --- |